kiwix/kiwix-js-pwa/README.md

 select a large archive for download in the app, it will provide you with a torrent link.
 Click the link and allow your browser to download and open the torrent file.
 This small file will open in qBittorrent and you'll be asked where you want to save the archive you want to download.
 It's much easier than it sounds!

+## What about Zimit (Web Archive) format?

+Zimit is the new service that allows you to archive any web site as a ZIM.
+Try it out at https://youzim.it/.
+The Kiwix JS PWA and Electron apps have
+_experimental_ support for Zimit archives: it will display text, images, dynamic content, but some content such as embedded video or audio may break.
+Try it and see!
+You don't have to make your own Zimit ZIMs: Kiwix download library (available in-app) publishes a number of fantastically useful refernce sites in the Zimit file format, such as the CIA World Factbook (amongst many others).

 ![Kiwix_better_zimit_montage](https://github.com/kiwix/kiwix-js-windows/assets/4304337/9462d1ee-d7e4-45db-866d-a1839c0f6b19)